 There are lots of things that can be done online.
 One of them is teaching English online.
 This is because online courses allow people to learn and study from anywhere at any time.

-If you want to teach English online, you need to know the best practices.
-In this post, I will share the best strategies to successfully teach English online.
+To teach English online, you need to know the best practices.
+In this post, I will share the best strategies for teaching English online.

 Distance learning for teaching